Northwestern Wildcats Logo

 The Northwestern Wildcats are 19 sports teams made up of students from Northwestern University.
 The athletes practice at the Walter Athletics Center, built on the Evanston campus in 1918.
 The Northwestern Wildcats logo can be seen at NCAA, AIAW, and WNIT games.

 The university’s first team (women’s basketball) appeared in 1975.
 In the years that followed, 11 women’s and eight men’s soccer, softball, field hockey, lacrosse, fencing, golf, tennis, and swimming teams were organized.
 The director leads the entire athletic movement.
 Dr. James Phillips is considered the most outstanding leader.
-Substantial titles and victories have been achieved by the soccer, women’s basketball, and lacrosse teams.
+The soccer, women’s basketball, and lacrosse teams have achieved substantial titles and victories.

 Meaning and History